He’s charged with assaulting police at the Capitol on Jan. 6. Now he’s running for office in Texas.

 “Under the Texas Election Code, the party must accept all applications that are correct in form and content,” he wrote in an email Tuesday.

-Sam Taylor, a spokesperson with the Texas secretary of state’s office, told The Post that state election code notes how a candidate must “have not been finally convicted of a felony from which the person has not been pardoned or otherwise released from the resulting disabilities.”
+Sam Taylor, a spokesman with the Texas secretary of state’s office, told The Post that state election code notes how a candidate must “have not been finally convicted of a felony from which the person has not been pardoned or otherwise released from the resulting disabilities.”

 “An indictment is not the same as a final conviction,” Taylor said.
 “Middleton is still awaiting trial, and therefore has not been finally convicted of a felony.”

 The alleged rioter’s candidacy comes at a time when at least 13 Republicans who traveled to Washington on Jan.
 6 to protest the results of the 2020 election ran for office this year.
-None of them were charged with crimes, and they all denied being part of the mob supporting President Donald Trump that stormed the Capitol in an effort to stop the certification of Joe Biden’s victory.
+None of them were charged with crimes, and they all denied being part of the mob supporting President Donald Trump that stormed the Capitol in an effort to stop the certification of President Biden’s victory.
 The attack resulted in five deaths and left about 140 members of law enforcement injured.

 At least seven people who attended the pro-Trump rally that preceded the insurrection at the Capitol were elected to public office this month, winning in states such as Virginia, New Jersey, Massachusetts and Idaho.